Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

 Direct pressureDirect, firm pressure will stop almost all bleeding, even large, heavily bleeding wounds.
-Even if the person is bleeding from the head, apply pressure.
+If the person is bleeding from the head, apply pressure.

 - Raise the injured part so it is above the level of the person’s heart.